 Making a grinder sandwich is really all about layering.
 Here's how to make this classic sub:

-- Make your grinder salad.
+Step 2: Make your grinder salad.
 In a large bowl, add the shredded iceberg lettuce, the sliced onions, and the sliced banana peppers.
-Next, add the olive oil, a splash of red wine vinegar, Italian seasonings, salt, and pepper, and mix it all together until it's well combined.
+Next, add the olive oil, a splash of red wine vinegar, Italian seasonings, salt, and pepper, and mix until it's well combined.

-- Layer on your meats - turkey, ham, salami, and prosciutto - on top of the melted cheese.
-I like to lay these out across the whole sub so that it makes a nice “hammock” or sling for the grinder salad.
+Step 4: Layer on your meats - turkey, ham, salami, and prosciutto - on top of the melted cheese.
+I like to lay these out across the whole sub so that they form a "hammock" or sling for the grinder salad.
 Add the tomato slices to the hoagie sandwich.

-- Stuff the sandwiches with the grinder salad.
-Add the grinder salad in the middle of the grinder sub, fold the subs in half, and enjoy!
+Step 5: Stuff the sandwiches with the grinder salad.
+Layer on the tomato slices, then add the grinder salad in the middle of the grinder sub, fold the subs in half, and enjoy!

 What To Serve With Grinder Salad Sandwiches

-- Fries (these Carrot And Parsnip Fries are delish, or try my Louisiana Voodoo Fries for a really decadent treat!)
+- Fries - another perfect fit!
+These carrot and parsnip fries are delish, or try my Louisiana voodoo fries for a really decadent treat!

 - Roasted veggies